danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 ### Repeat Data Creation

 One way to solve for this would be to repeat the test data creation in each test that needs it.
 Since transactional fixtures are enabled, the database inserts will be rolled back at the end of each example so each test will get a clean start.
-To help in reading the test log file, I've also added some temporary logging statements at the beginning of each test:
+I've also added some temporary logging statements at the beginning of each test, which will help in identifying each run in the `log/test.log`:

 ```ruby
 require "rails_helper"